maschhoff/pdfscanexplorer/README.md

-# PR PDF - scan documents explorer and automation
+# PDF Scan Explorer - scan documents explorer and automation
-Preview and Rename PDF Explorer
+Preview and Rename Scan PDF Explorer
-A webbased document explorer and automation.
-For easy view, rename and move scanned PDF files.
+A webbased document PDF explorer and automation.
+For easy view, rename and move scanned PDF files with the help of AI (if you want)

 ## Background and Motivation:
 I was searching for a easy to use solution to get my letters and paper digital.
 Since I was searching for a solution for my unraid NAS, solutions like paperwork dont work as docker/in web or on many computer.
 Programs like Paperless and Papermerge are great but much to heavy with database etc.
 I like to keep my files in a normal folder structure to share and access them from every pc.
-Thats how PR PDF started.
+Thats how PDF Scan Explorer started.
 As an lightwight easy to use web based application to make it easy to preview, rename and move scanned documents.

 ## BETA Note:
 This program is very new and theres a lot to test.
 Please report issues to the issues tab on github.